erkac/training-nginx-02H/02_lab.md

     sudo nginx -s reload
     ```

-11. Test the configuration in chrome by entering the below Load balancer FQDN:
+11. Test the configuration in *Chrome* by entering the below Load balancer FQDN:

     ```
     https://www.example.com/